-We maintain an effective Overview and Scrutiny Committee who provide constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible.
+We maintain an effective Overview and Scrutiny Committee to provide constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and any organisation for which delivers services on behalf of the Council.
+Members of the Scrutiny Committee are offered formal training by an external provider.